 Referral to the Police

-Complaints of a serious sexual nature or those involving children will always be referred to the Police.
-It is the policy of the Presbyterian Church to suspend any internal investigations until a Police investigation has been completed.
-Anyone who becomes aware of offending of this nature is urged to contact the Police immediately.
-Where an officer or member of the Church is found guilty in a court of law, they may still be charged under the Church’s process.
+If a complaint is criminal in nature, especially sexual offending, complainants will be encouraged to talk to the Police.
+The Church will support a complainant’s decision, the exception being if there is an imminent and serious risk to any person, when the Church may decide to notify the Police independently.
+Anyone who becomes aware of offending of this nature is urged to contact the Assembly Executive Secretary immediately.
+Where an officer or member of the Church is investigated by Police or found guilty in a court of law, they may still be subject to the Church’s process.
 Where this happens, the intent of Church proceedings is to determine an appropriate order (e.g. removal from office) and not to ‘re-hear’ the original charges.